Paying for Treatment

 If you or your loved one does not have insurance, or is underinsured, then The Plymouth House will work with you to come up with a payment plan that suits your needs.
-Generally guests and their families may be able to obtain interest-free financing for one year, or low-interest, fixed-rate financing for two years.
-Speak with one of our team of Treatment Advisors members about how to set up a payment plan with The Plymouth House.
+Generally guests and their families may be able to obtain interest-free financing for one year, or low-interest, fixed-rate financing for two years through a third party lender.
+Speak with one of our Treatment Advisors about how to obtain information from these lenders.

 Other Payment Options

-If you do not desire to go on a payment plan with The Plymouth House, here are are some other options you could try:
+If you do not desire to go on a payment plan with an outside lender, here are are some other options you could try:

 Seek out a personal loan from a close friend or family member